As mythical as a unicorn sighting, here are the four most exclusive credit cards in Singapore.

 If you meet the qualification criteria, paying a $3,852 annual fee will get you a UOB Reserve made of Alpaca Silver.
 This gets you 100,000 miles each year, plus a bonus 100,000 miles if you spend $250,000 over a 12-month period.

 UOB Reserve cardholders earn 1.6 mpd locally and 2.4 mpd overseas.
-Purchases at luxury merchants like Audemars Piguet, Bvlgari, IWC, and Hermes will also earn a promotional rate of 2.0 mpd, capped at $20,000 each month.
+Purchases at luxury merchants like Patek Philippe, Audemars Piguet, Bvlgari, IWC, Tiffany & Co, Chanel, Hermes and more will also earn a promotional rate of 2.0 mpd, capped at $20,000 each month.
 UOB Reserve cardholders who still need more miles can buy as many as they want (subject to their credit limit) at 1.9 cents each through the UOB Reserve Payment Facility.

 The most bling thing about the UOB Reserve?
 Cardholders who spend at least $1M in a membership year will be upgraded to the UOB Reserve Diamond, which has an actual diamond embedded in it (you may remember this card for its “extinguishing” features…)